 During the opening weekend, while utilizing the reservation system, the longest wait time I saw posted was 90 minutes, during a time frame when the reservations overlapped.
 Many times the wait time was 30 minutes or less.
 While the first day after the reservation period ended I did see one wait time of 240 minutes, it seems to have evened out and rarely been over one hour.

 Star Wars: Rise of the Resistance

-Rise of the Resistance will NOT open on May 31, 2019 and an opening date is yet to be released.
+Rise of the Resistance did NOT open on May 31, 2019 and an opening date is yet to be released.
 Disney has stated it hopes to open the second ride in Star Wars: Galaxy’s Edge later this year.